Meet Susi

 Her experience includes:

-• Certified Hatha Yoga Instructor (RYT 200)
+- Certified Hatha Yoga Instructor (RYT 200)

-• Community Development Liaison for Civic Access
+- Community Development Liaison, Civic Access

 EDUCATION